The Lost Boys (franchise): Music

 The score for the original film was composed by Thomas Newman.
 The theme song, "Cry Little Sister", was originally recorded by Gerard McMahon (under his pseudonym Gerard McMann) for the soundtrack.
 In the film's sequel, "Cry Little Sister" was covered by a Seattle-based rock band, Aiden.
 Lou Gramm, lead singer of Foreigner recorded the song "Lost in the Shadows" for the soundtrack, along with a video which featured clips from the film.
 The soundtrack also featured several popular songs.

 The score for the second film was composed by Nathan Barr.
 A soundtrack of songs by various artists was released by Adrenaline Records on July 22, 2008.
 The album includes a cover version of "Cry Little Sister" by Aiden.

 The music for the third film was composed by Elia Cmíral.

 Merchandise

-The lead vampire David has been produced as an action figure by the National Entertainment Collectibles Association as part of their Cult Classics Movie Figures.
+The vampire David has been produced as an action figure by the National Entertainment Collectibles Association as part of their Cult Classics Movie Figures.
 Michael also received a figure.